ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 lyt = aprx.listLayouts()[0]
 ```

 Now we can list the elements methods of the layout object to create a map frame object which I'll call `S51MapFrame`.
-Again, there is only one map frame
+Again, there is only one map frame so we can use index 0.

 ```python
 S51MapFrame =